anentropic/ocaml-spectrum/README.md

 This is handy when doing ad hoc printing, but bear in mind that it is doing the prepare/reset, as well as flushing the output buffer, every time you call one the methods.
 For most efficient use in your application it's better to use the explicit `prepare_ppf` form.

+NOTE: `Format.sprintf` uses its own buffer (not the `Format.str_formatter` singleton) so AFAICT there is no way for `prepare_pff` to enable Spectrum with it.
+This means if you need a styled sprintf you have to use `Spectrum.Simple.sprintf`.

 ### Tags

 You can have arbitrarily nested tags, e.g.: